CBIIT/ccdi-federation-api-deployments/terraform/README.md

 16. Removed cert_types local value as its redundant to treat this as a local.
 17. Removed resource_prefix local value as this is handled by a variable already.
 18. Removed s3_snapshot_bucket_name local value as it is not used in the system stack.
-19. Updated the application_url local to reflect appropriate values for this project, based on tier
+19. Updated the application_url local to reflect appropriate values for this project, based on tier.
+20. Deleted dynamic secrets local value as it is not used in the system stack - replaced it with a new local value for the secrets manager secrets.
+21. Removed fargate_security_group_ports local value as it is not used in the system stack.

 # Instance Profile Review:
 1. Renamed the instance profiile role to be shorter so that AWS doesn't complain about the length of the role name.